Ahmad986Ferdaws/Algorithmic_Trading_Machine_Learning/README.md

 # Algorithmic_Trading_Machine_Learning

-* Project 1 - Unsupervised Learning Trading Strategy, it shoudl be something very unique that i can actually make chnagthroughat, for example if i wanted to do
+* Project 1 - Unsupervised Learning Trading Strategy, it shoudl be something very unique tcan actually make chnagthroughat, for example if i wanted to do
 * Project 2 - Twitter Sentiment Trading Strategy
 * and the second most important thing is
 * Project 3 - Intraday GARCH Trading Strategy